fahad3920/Loan-Default-Predictor-main/README.md

 # **Credit Risk Prediction**
 ## Overview
 This project focuses on predicting credit risk by analyzing loan applicant data.
-The notebook follows a comprehensive workflow from data loading and cleaning to exploratory data analysis (EDA), feature engineering, and machine learning model implementation.
-The goal is to build a model that can accurately predict whether a loan application is likely to default on a loan.
+The notebook follows a comprehensive workflow from data loading and cleaning to exploratory data analysis (EDA), feature engineering, model building, and evaluation.

 ## Dataset
 The dataset used is train_u6lujuX_CVtuZ9i (1).csv, containing 614 entries with 13 features: